Nimith-M-Gowda/Musicplayer/README.md

-### App that can help us to search ARTISTS and view popular tracks of that particular artist
+### App that can help us to search ARTISTS and view the popular tracks of that particular artist

 |--------------------------------------------------------------|